Graduateshotline

 Median Annual Salary: $97,000

 Actuaries are business professionals who study the financial impact of risk on behalf of an individual or business.
 They rely on their understanding of mathematics, statistics, historical data, and behavior to evaluate the likelihood of a particular event and the inherent risk.
-Most actuaries are employed by insurance companies.
-Others work with pension funds and investment firms, or work as consultants for various businesses.
-In addition to completing a four-year bachelor degree in economics, actuaries must be professionally certified by either the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS), which requires applicants to take several exams and attend professional seminars.
+Insurance companies employ most actuaries.
+Others work with pension funds and investment firms or as business consultants.
+In addition to completing a four-year bachelor's degree in economics, actuaries must be professionally certified by either the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS), which requires applicants to take several exams and attend professional seminars.
 Completing professional certification takes four to six years to complete.

 Investment Analyst